 Although with increased demand for qualified Company Secretaries from the state and central government bodies, universities in India now do offer coaching in Hindi and selected regional languages.

-As of writing this article, there are around 55 ICSI-recognised and government-owned universities that offer Company Secretary courses to students in India.
+As of the writing of this article, there are around 55 ICSI-recognised and government-owned universities that offer Company Secretary courses to students in India.

 Thousands of private coaching classes are also running in India to deliver coaching for CS courses.
 You must enrol at these coaching centres at your sole discretion and knowledge.